Benton, Washington counties are the healthiest in the state, according to report

 The top 19 counties, which include Carroll, Madison, Boone and Crawford counties, show roughly comparable health outcomes, according to data cited in the report.

-Sebastian County in the River Valley, Pulaski County and Newton County in the north come in at No. 21, 22 and 23, respectively.
+Sebastian County in the River Valley, Pulaski County and Newton County in the north come in at Nos.
+21, 22 and 23, respectively.
 Franklin County ranks 52nd on the list.

 Counties lining the state's eastern and southeastern regions were far more likely to rank near the bottom of the list.
 Phillips County on the eastern border ranked No. 75.